What Happened On

 June 13, 1967

-The James Bond movie You Only Live Twice premieres in the U.S., 5th in the James Bond series, it starred Sean Connery as 007.
+The James Bond movie You Only Live Twice premieres in the U.S. It was 5th in the James Bond series and starred Sean Connery as 007.
 Filmed on a budget of $9.5 million, it earned $111.6 million at the box office.

 While producer Albert R. Broccoli was in Japan scouting filming locations for this movie, he booked a flight on BOAC Flight 911, but canceled his ticket at the last minute to watch a ninja demonstration.
 The plane crashed due to clear-air turbulence with all 113 passengers and 11 crew members dying in the crash.